Towards Data Auctions with Externalities: Introduction

-In reality, data buyers may have private informational priors and valuations on dataset allocations, which calls for the integration of an auction framework that incentivizes participation and truthful bidding by the buyers.
-A line of work studies mechanism design for the sale of data, in which the value of data is derived from its informativeness in a learning task.
+\paragraph{Sale of Data.}Still within the mechanism design literature, but moving away from information design, another line of work studies mechanism design for the sale of data, in which the value of data is derived from its informativeness in a learning task.
 For procurement auctions, \cite{GR11} consider a setting in which the buyer wishes to estimate a population statistic while the sellers experience a cost due to privacy loss.
 In \cite{RS12}, the authors consider a similar problem but assume a known prior on the sellers' costs.
 A budget-feasible regression problem is considered in \cite{HIM14} and \cite{ACHW15} consider an online learning setting. \cite{ADS19} develops a two-sided market for selling and buying data, capturing the value of data through increases in prediction accuracy for buyer-specific machine learning models.
 In our work, we build on this model of valuation and study auctions of data in the presence of externalities.